pelithne/client-credentials-flow-with-APIM/README.md

 The "architecture" for this tutorial case is something like the following

-Automatic Daemon (With Azure Identity) -> APIM -> Backend REST API -> Operation 1
+* Automatic Daemon 1 -> APIM -> Backend REST API -> Operation 1, Operation 2
-                                                                   -> Operation 2
+* Automatic Daemon 2 -> APIM -> Backend REST API -> Operation 2
-                                                                   -> Operation n
+* Automatic Daemon x -> APIM -> Backend REST API -> Operation y

-Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API (different operations)
+Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API (different operations, in this case).

 ## Create a Resource Group